Brawdunoir/dionysos-server-websocket/docs/requests/joinroom.md

 }
 ```

-The list of current users in the room is also sent.
+The updated list of current users in the room is also sent.
 See [new peers](../responses/newpeers.md).

 ## Examples
 ### Public room